Letlow’s widow enters race for Louisiana congressional seat

 Louisiana’s March 20 election will have two congressional races on the ballot.
 In addition to the 5th District competition, voters will be choosing someone to fill the New Orleans-based 2nd District seat after Democrat Cedric Richmond left the job to work for President-elect Joe Biden’s administration.

-If no candidate tops 50% of the vote in the elections, the races will move to an April 24 runoff.
+If no candidate tops 50% of the vote in the elections, the races will move to April 24 runoffs.

 Follow Melinda Deslatte on Twitter at http://twitter.com/melindadeslatte.